asher-han/asher-han/README.md

 ## 🙋‍♂️ About Me

-I'm an infrastructure engineer who keeps services **stable, efficient, and automated**.
+I'm an system engineer who keeps services **stable, efficient, and automated**.

 Building on hands-on experience operating systems in **hybrid cloud environments** spanning on-premise IDCs and multiple public clouds, I currently operate and automate infrastructure for an **OVP (Online Video Platform)** and **e-commerce platforms**.